nathanial/geist/crates/geist-mesh-cpu/README.md

 - Half‑Open Seam Rule (X/Z): emit faces on −X/−Z borders; +X/+Z belong to neighbors; prevents duplicates.
 - Seeding From Neighbors: read the neighbor’s world data and toggle our −X/−Z planes so seams match exactly.

-- Greedy Rectangle Merging: merge adjacent same‑key cells on a plane into larger rectangles to reduce quads.
 - 2D Mask (of Keys): per‑plane grid of optional values; each value encodes material + light.
 - Compact Key: a small code that pairs a material id with a light level for merge decisions.